department-of-veterans-affairs/vets-website/README.md

 ##### How templating works with CMS data

-After set up, your project should have issued a network request to fetch data from the VA CMS, Drupal.
-To verify, the response JSON should be visible in your local `vets-website/.cache/localhost/drupal` directory.
+After setup, your project should have issued a network request to fetch data from the VA CMS, Drupal.
+To verify, the response JSON should be located at `vets-website/.cache/localhost/drupal/pages.json`.
 To refresh the content, run `yarn build:content --pull-drupal`.
 The `vets-website/.cache` directory will be emptied and a new network request will be issued.

 The JSON file returned by the CMS will be parsed into separate pages during the `vets-website` compilation process.
 Consider opening the `vets-website/.cache/localhost/drupal/pages.json` file to explore the data structures.